 Short Summary.
 Conventional hydrological models erratically replicate slow hydrological dynamics, necessitating model modification and paradigm shift in hydrological science.
-The system dynamics approach successfully explains patterns of slow hydrological behaviors at inter-annual and decadal scales by dividing a hydrological system into different hierarchies and building endogenous linking structure among stocks.
-In spite of the simplicity, it holds potential to integrate hydrological behaviors across scales.
+The system dynamics approach excels at explaining pattern of slow hydrological behaviors by dividing a hydrological system into different hierarchies and building endogenous linkage structure among stocks.
+It was employed in a case study and successfully captured slow hydrological behaviors at interannual and decadal scales.
+This highlights the importance of systematic and holistic perspective.